-Board Finding: While the legal analysis by the applicant is sound, making this finding relies upon the statement by the applicant's radio frequency (RF) engineer that the "need for closing a significant gap in coverage, in order to avoid an effective prohibition of wireless services, constitutes (a) unique circumstance when a zoning variance is required."
-The Board recommends a peer review by an independent RF engineer to confirm this determination by the applicant.
+Staff Finding: While the legal analysis by the Applicant is sound, making this finding relies upon the statement by the Applicant's radio frequency (RF) engineer that the "need for closing a significant gap in coverage, in order to avoid an effective prohibition of wireless services, constitutes (a) unique circumstance when a zoning variance is required."
+Staff recommended that a peer review by an independent RF engineer to confirm this determination by the Applicant.
+Included in your packet is a letter form Mark F. Hutchins, Consulting RF Engineer.
+Mark Hutchins was chosen by City Staff to conduct a peer review at the expense of the Applicant.
+The result of this report indicates that the proposed neighboring facilities will "still leave a significant gap in its coverage along Somerville Avenue, including a sizeable area centered at Union Square" and that this facility "will substantially close the gap and provide necessary coverage overlap with neighboring facilities, without the need to construct new support structures or towers."
+Therefore, Staff finds that this finding has been met.